oscarrenalias/risc-virtual-machine/docs/CPU_VISUALIZATION.md

-# CPU Visualization Feature
+# Live Visualization Feature

 ## Overview

-The RISC VM includes a powerful CPU state visualization feature that displays CPU registers, control/status registers (CSRs), and execution state alongside the memory-mapped display.
+The RISC VM includes a powerful live visualization feature that displays both the memory-mapped display (80x25 text) and CPU state (registers, CSRs, execution state) side by side.
 This feature is designed to help you understand how the CPU works and how assembly instructions affect the system state.

 ## Features